ahoys/discaptcha/readme.md

 Tip: Use a separate hidden channel to control your bots.

 ## Configuration
-All configuration is done to the configs/auth.json and configs/config.json files.
-You should revise them before using the bot.

-### configs/auth.json
-This configuration file is used to authorize your bot against Discord.
-If the file does not exist in the /configs folder, create it.
-The file extension must be json!

-An example configuration for the auth.json is following:
+**Authentication for the bot**
+1. In the installation folder, create a new file called `.env`.
+2. Fill in the file:
 ```
-{
-  "token": "KSJFUDIAODI2NTM1MjkyOTM4.DxsMDexampleA0M7Epfyh7KP43kMdKLD92",
-  "id": "123456789012345678",
-  "owner": "876543210987654321"
-}
+APP_TOKEN=replace_me
+APP_ID=replace_me
+OWNER_ID=replace_me
 ```

-**token:** Bot's token (don't share this with anyone!).

-**id:** Bot's client id.

-**owner:** Owner's client id (your id).

-Token and id information can be found from here: [https://discordapp.com/developers/applications/](https://discordapp.com/developers/applications/).

-To obtain your own id (owner), you can right click your name in Discord and select "copy id".
-If you can't make any commands, this id is probably wrong.
+3. Replace values with your own values.
+You can find these values from your [Discord applications portal](https://discordapp.com/developers/applications/). `APP_TOKEN` is the bot's token, `APP_ID` is bot's id and `OWNER_ID` is your Discord id.

-### configs/config.json
+### config.json
 This configuration file is used to setup the guilds and bot behaviour.
+Create a new file called `config.json` in your installation folder.

 An example configuration for the config.json is following:
 ```